 Reading Time: 2 minutes

 How can an American wine be exotic?
 Besides New York state, can great wine, or even cult wine, be made on the East Coast?
 One winery says that it can be done and has been building up good press over the last few years.
-The Washington Post published an article in 2015 where the author drank it next to a 2011 Screaming Eagle and it stacked up pretty well.
+The Washington Post published an article in 2015 where the author drank a Virginia wine next to a 2011 Screaming Eagle, and the Virginia wine stacked up pretty well.

-This winery is going for exclusivity as the Rendezvous is 75 USD and the Lost Mountain 95 USD in the cellar.
+This winery is going for exclusivity with the RdV Rendezvous priced at 75 USD and the RdV Lost Mountain at 95 USD in the cellar.
 While we didn’t love all the vintages, there was no doubt that they were all well-made wines.
-The 2012 Lost Mountain was softer than their Rendezvous from the same vintage.
-This nose is shy but the palate is a fantastic blend of red fruit, namely cherry, with some forest berry notes mixed in.
-There is some capsicum, dirt and lead characteristics present.
+The 2012 RdV Lost Mountain was softer than the RdV Rendezvous from the same vintage.
+The nose is shy but the palate is a fantastic blend of red fruit, namely cherry, with some forest berry notes mixed in.
+There are some capsicum, earth and graphite characteristics present.
 The wine has a rich texture, high acidity and powerful tannins.
 All signs point to the aging potential of this wine.
 We later found out Jancis Robinson scored this vintage 17.5/20.

 We will hold our bottle for three to five more years before opening it.
 While not cheap, it really is an interesting and good wine.
 It definitely does not taste like a fruit-forward Californian Cabernet blend, neither an earthy Bordeaux—although it leans more towards the latter.
 Have you tried this cult wine?